JunjianChi/spinforge/README.md

   <img src="results/figures/a800_true_speedup.png" width="70%" alt="speedup vs one GPU on 8x A800"/>
 </p>

-*Forward+adjoint speedup vs the full-complex single-GPU reference, 8x A800 at 256^3.
-The optimized
+*Forward+adjoint speedup vs the full-complex single-GPU reference, 8x A800 at 256^3: 5.2x naive,
-rows cross the ideal line because rfft is an algorithmic gain the reference lacks.*
+9.2x with the optimizations on 8 GPUs.
+The optimized rows cross the ideal line because rfft is an algorithmic gain the reference lacks.*

 The single-GPU working set is 775.7 bytes per cell.
 One 80 GB GPU fails at 544^3 and eight GPUs run the same grid at 251 ms per step.
 The adjoint costs 2.05x the forward step on the H20 and